tomjridge/tjr_kv/README.md

 * Persistent cache, or pcache: see Dmap.
 * Roll-up map, or RUM: a detachable map linked to a B-tree.
 At intervals, the tail of the dmap is detached and inserted into the B-tree.
 * Root manager: for on-disk entities, the root manager tracks the root block from which the entity can be reconstructed.
 For example, each B-tree has a root block, which typically contains pointers to further blocks.
 The dmap is another example of an on-disk entity with a root block.

+## OCaml naming conventions

+We use the following type variables/ fixed types:

+* k for keys
+* v for values
+* r for pointers (integers); typically the same as block identifiers
+* blk_id for block identifiers (integers)
+* t for the generic monad phantom type

+## OCaml code style

+* We have tried to use records for the interfaces (rather than, say, signatures and functors) where possible.
+This was to enable switching of implementations at runtime.
+Nowadays this is perhaps better achieved with first-class modules.

 ## Dependencies